qingfeng0820/easyauth/README.rst

     }

-Sepcify your own User Model
+Specify your own User Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create your own User Model (extends easyauth.models.AbstractUser) in {Your app}/models.py: